mac-/ui-boilerplate/README.md

 ui-boilerplate
 ==============

-A UI for whatever your heart desires
+A UI for whatever your heart desires with a preference towards micro frameworks over giant frameworks (emberjs, angularjs, dojo, etc.)

 ## Things this project uses